 - a.
-The commission shall recommend a budget plan for expenditures from the environment and natural resources trust fund and shall adopt a strategic plan as provided in section 116.P.08. - The commission shall recommend expenditures to the legislature from the Oil Overcharge money under MS 4.071 and Great Lakes Protection Account under M.S.
-116Q.02. - 2.
-In addition, and in pursuit of C. I. above, the LCCMR reviews and acts upon information provided from the following sources: Co-Chair (s), Executive Committee, LCCMR members, Subcommittees, Staff, Legislature, State, federal and local agencies, citizens and private sector.

-- 3. The recommendations, findings, and observations of the LCCMR are forwarded to the appropriate agencies or entities under the signature of the Co-Chair(s) or Director.
-This includes approving proposed amendments to project work programs. - 4.
-Emerging Issues Account Criteria (See Exhibit 1) - 5.
-Quorum requirements - a.
+The commission shall recommend a budget plan for expenditures from the environment and natural resources trust fund and shall adopt a strategic plan as provided in section 116.P.08. - b.
+The commission shall recommend expenditures to the legislature from the Oil Overcharge money under MS 4.071 and Great Lakes Protection Account under M.S.
+116Q.02. - c.
+In addition, and in pursuit of C.1. above, the LCCMR reviews and acts upon information provided from the following sources: Chair(s); executive committee, LCCMR, subcommittee, and staff members; the Legislature; state, federal and local agencies; citizens; and private sector representatives. - d.
+The commission reviews relevant proposals according to the Emerging Issues Account process and criteria (See Exhibit 1). - 2.
+The recommendations, findings, and observations of the LCCMR are forwarded to the appropriate agencies or entities under the signature of the chair(s) or director.
+This includes approving proposed amendments to project work plans. - 3.
+Quorum and voting requirements: - a.
 A majority of members constitutes a quorum. - b.
-EXCEPTION all final funding recommendations must receive at least 12 members voting in the affirmative per M.S.
+Decisions of the commission are based on majority of members present and voting except for final funding recommendations, which must receive at least 12 members voting in the affirmative per M.S.
 116P.05, Subd.
+2, and for Emerging Issues Account recommendations (see Exhibit 1). - 4.
+LCCMR appoints technical advisory committees/panels.

-2. - 6.
-LCCMR appoints Technical Advisory Committees/Panels. - a.
-Technical Advisory groups to advise on strategic planning and funding recommendation per MS 116P.09 - 7.
-Conflicts of interest prohibitions and procedures
+Technical advisory groups may be appointed to advise on strategic planning and funding recommendation per MS 116P.09.

-The conflict of interest Statute for the Trust Fund was first adopted in 1988 and amended in 2006:
+- 5. Conflicts of interest prohibitions and procedures: - a.
+The conflict of interest statute for the Trust Fund was first adopted in 1988 and amended in 2006: